aberner6/kadk-data-vis/README.md

 * We will have weekly assignments that are relevant to material from the previous class.
 These assignments are required and you should be prepared to show/talk about them in class.
 It is expected that everyone in the class will create and maintain a blog for their assignments.
 Feel free to use your preferred platform for the blog - for example, tumblr.
 You can also make your own "blog-like" spot - for example, google slides, docs, etc. - as long as it is online.

 # Schedule
+Every day, we will go through some variation of:
+* inspiration - review - code - design - theory - exercises - wrap-up
+We will timebox, which means that we will get to wherever we get to within each topic/day and some may roll over into the next or some may be achieved more quickly in which case we will move forward

 ## Part A
 * Warm up to the class, topic and technique